kx-Huang/ChatGPT-on-WeChat/README.md

 1. Your forked repo name (can be any name you like)
 2. Choose make it private or not (also up to you)
-3. Environment variables (for how to get OpenAI API keys, please refer to [1.1.1 Get your OpenAI API keys for `ChatGPT`](#111-get-your-openai-api-keys-for-chatgpt)
+3. Environment variables (for how to get OpenAI API keys, please refer to [1.1.1 Get your OpenAI API Keys](#111-get-your-openai-api-keys)

 ![Railway Config](doc/img/Railway_config.png)